yehia67/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

 While the [Coordinator](root://getting-started/0.1/network/the-coordinator.md) is paused, no one can transfer their IOTA tokens on the Mainnet.

-To help you to secure your IOTA tokens before the Coordinator is restarted, the IOTA Foundation built the Seed Migration tool.
+To help you to secure your IOTA tokens before the Coordinator is restarted, the IOTA Foundation built the Seed Migration Tool.
 This tool takes your existing Trinity seed and transfers all your IOTA tokens to a secure, randomly generated one.

 Depending on when and how you used the Trinity wallet, you may need to take steps to protect your Trinity account.